flohessling/game-of-life/README.md

 ## TODOs

-- Add a frame around the grid (using viewport maybe?).
+- [x] Add a frame around the grid.
-- Add helper menu to display `q` and `ctrl-c` to quit.
+- [x] Add helper menu to display `q` and `ctrl-c` to quit.
+    - Fix help menu not showing when updating the model
-- Add a pause button and a speed control.
+- [ ] Add a pause button and a speed control.
-- Add a way to change the grid size.
+- [ ] Add a way to change the grid size.
-- Make the starting pattern configurable (currently it's hardcoded in the initial model).
+- [ ] Make the starting pattern configurable (currently it's hardcoded in the initial model).
+    - Maybe using a first menu to choose from different patterns?